All Episodes

 Yeah, yeah.

-Like she just would never ever sit.
+Like she just would never, ever sit.

-I think women expect to have the same consideration because caring is anticipating other people's needs before they need it.
+But so, so because women are constantly reading the minds of babies, and that is caring, I think women expect to have the same consideration because caring is anticipating other people's needs before they need it.

 Like you try to get your kid to rest before they get way too cranky because some babies are.